Bangalore to Paro Flights — Guide 2026

 Winter (December-February) and the monsoon (June-August) are cheapest and least crowded.
 Spring (March-May) and autumn (September-November) are the prime seasons for views and festivals, but flights, permits and hotels are dearest then.

-Most travellers prefer the Bangalore to Paro non-stop option.
-The direct Bangalore-Paro flight time is ≈ 7–9h (1-stop via Kolkata or Delhi, including layover).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Bangalore and Paro — itineraries connect via a hub, with a typical journey of ≈ 7–9h (1-stop via Kolkata or Delhi, including layover).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Bangalore Paro ticket but are open to a layover.